 - create community-engaged learning,

 - build multicultural teams to enhance cultural understanding,

 - integrate TU’s local/global community in the learning process, or

 - develop workshops or seminars on how to engage international students in the classroom.

 Interdisciplinary or cross-departmental efforts that may involve a TU University partner university abroad are a priority.
 Grants at this level should be proposed by a minimum of two people in two separate departments working together.
 Interdisciplinary efforts may include faculty-led programs abroad (particularly to a partner university), curricular development that utilizes technology to bridge TU students to the world, or an interdisciplinary approach to addressing one of the following world perspectives through design thinking or idea innovation.

 See TU’s World Perspectives.

-Submit the application by the February 15th deadline.
-Applications will be reviewed by a committee consisting of the International Leadership Council (ILC) and awardees will be notified by mid-March.
+Submit the application by the March 1st deadline.
+Applications will be reviewed by a committee consisting of the International Leadership Council (ILC) and awardees will be notified by mid-April.